petercreyghton/ogn-install/README.md

 ![Screenshot RemotelySecu.re](https://github.com/petercreyghton/ogn-install/blob/master/Screenshot%202021-03-20%20at%2015.38.09.png)

-# Future plans
+# Plans

 ## Remote access

-For a future release, it will be possible to access your receiver remotely with a public ssh key and a generated accountname based on the receiver's station name.
-This is still work in progress.
+For a future release, plans are to implement remote access to the receiver with a public ssh key and a generated accountname based on the receiver's station name.
+This is still work in progress, as it should be more than remotely secure ;-)

 ## Remote Assistance